Color Reset™ Recipes: Aligning Food and Emotion for Neurodivergent Wellness

 A Peek Into the Color Reset™ Kitchen

-Water-rich, vibrant meals with grounding notes.
-Cucumber-mint lentil salad.
+The Grounded Visionary / Harmonizer Water-rich, vibrant meals with grounding notes.
+Cucumber and mint lentil salad.
 Roasted sweet potato and green pea risotto.
-These meals revive connection without overloading the system.
+These meals revive connection without overloading — color that signals aliveness without overwhelm, textures that bring you into your body.

 Functional Ingredients That Anchor Emotions